-Decomposition Method
+A. Decomposition Method

 There is a large body of research on methods for decomposing aggregate productivity growth into industry contributions.
-A comparison of some leading methods is provides by de Avillez (2012).19 In this article, we use the CSLS decomposition (Sharpe, 2010; Sharpe and Thomson, 2010).
+A comparison of some leading methods is provides by de Avillez (2012).
+In this report, we use the CSLS decomposition (Sharpe, 2010; Sharpe and Thomson, 2010).
 The CSLS decomposition is a variant of a standard approach, used frequently in the literature, that decomposes aggregate labour productivity growth into industry contributions from within-sector productivity growth and labour reallocation across industries.
-It does not count relative price increases as part of an industry's productivity growth contribution.20
+It does not count relative price increases as part of an industry's productivity growth contribution.